Irving Azoff

-Irving Azoff (/ˈeɪzɒf/; born December 12, 1947) is an American businessman, who is chairman of Full Stop Management, a company that represents recording artists.
-During the course of his career, he has worked as an agent, personal manager, concert promoter, movie producer, independent record label owner, merchandiser, music publisher, and CEO of a record label.
+Irving Azoff (/ˈeɪzɒf/; born December 12, 1947) is an American record executive and talent manager.
+He is the chairman of Full Stop Management, a company that represents recording artists.
+During the course of his career, he has also been a talent agent, personal manager, concert promoter, film producer, and music publisher.

 Since September 2013, he has been chairman and CEO of Azoff MSG Entertainment, a venture with the Madison Square Garden Company, prior to which he was chairman and CEO of Ticketmaster Entertainment and was executive chairman of Live Nation Entertainment and CEO of Front Line Management.
 He is on the boards of Starz Inc. and IMG.

-In 2012, he topped Billboards Power 100.
-Labels founded by Azoff include Full Moon Records and Giant Records.
+Labels founded by Azoff include Full Moon Records, Giant Records and Giant Music.

 Early life

 Azoff was born into a Jewish family, and raised in Danville, Illinois.
 He began working with bands while still a student at Danville High School and then in college at the University of Illinois at Urbana–Champaign.